Byblos syllabary

-The Byblos script, also known as the Byblos syllabary, Pseudo-hieroglyphic script, Proto-Byblian, Proto-Byblic, or Byblic, is an undeciphered writing system, known from ten inscriptions found in Byblos, a coastal city in Lebanon.
+The Byblos script, also known as the Byblos syllabary, Pseudo-hieroglyphic script, Proto-Byblian, Proto-Byblic, or Byblic, is an undeciphered writing system, known from fourteen inscriptions found in Byblos, a coastal city in Lebanon.
 The inscriptions are engraved on bronze plates and spatulas, and carved in stone.
 They were excavated by Maurice Dunand, from 1928 to 1932, and published in 1945 in his monograph Byblia Grammata.
 The inscriptions are conventionally dated to the second millennium BC, probably between the 18th and 15th centuries BC.

 Examples of the script have also been discovered in Egypt, Italy, and Megiddo (Garbini, Colless).

 Description of the script

 Fourteen inscriptions

 The Byblos script is usually written from right to left; word dividers are rarely used.
 Ten inscriptions were described by Dunand in 1945, named a to j in their order of discovery.
 They are: